kdh123/DhCamera/README.md

 - folderName : the folder's name for saving a photo
 - backgroundItems : If you want to take a photo which has text or image you want, you can use backgroundItems property.
 The backgroundItems' type is `List<BackgroundItem>`.
     - Text
+      - The unit of width and height is dp.
       ```kotlin
       BackgroundText.Builder(context)
                 .text("Hello World!")
                 .width(300)
                 .height(64)
+                .textSize(36)
                 .textAlign(DhCamera.TEXT_CENTER)
                 .align(DhCamera.TOP_CENTER)
                 .font(R.font.my_font)